 2. Training and preparation

-The manufacturers of HIFU devices offer certification programs that familiarize specialists with the correct settings, application techniques and possible contraindications.
-It is common practice to reduce this training to manuals and video lessons from a distance.
-Such an approach is extremely insufficient, because there is no real practice, no control and supervision.
-The risk should not be underestimated: improper use of the device can harm the health and well-being of the client.
+The manufacturers of HIFU devices offer certification programs that familiarize specialists with the correct settings, application techniques, and possible contraindications.
+It is common practice for this training to be limited to manuals and video tutorials remotely.
+Such an approach is extremely inadequate because there is no real practice, no control, and no monitoring.
+The risk It is not to be underestimated.
+Improper use of the device can harm the health and well-being of the client.

 3. Local regulations and safety

-The alternative is certified training centers or official distributors.
-But here too, attention is needed – the trainers themselves should have undergone adequate training.
+The alternative for training are certified training centers or official distributors.
+But here too, attention is needed, the trainers themselves should have undergone adequate training.
 It is important to check whether the program is tailored to the specific model of device that will be used in practice.
 Added to this is the factor of local regulations.
 In different countries, the requirements vary from minimal to extremely strict, which directly affects the level of training and safety control.
 When these conditions are not met, the risk falls on the client, and when they are – they guarantee not only safety, but also real, sustainable results.

 en_USEnglish